Find A Dealer Near You!

 Have you heard that your home is testing positive for high levels of radon?
 Don't panic.
 Radon mitigation can easily reduce your home's radon levels to a safe point.
 As an international network of leading radon professionals, National Radon Defense can help answer all your questions about radon mitigation.

-If you have radon in your home then radon mitigation can easily make your home safe again.
+If you have radon in your home, then radon mitigation can easily make your home safe again.

 Radon mitigation refers to the process of reducing radon levels below 4.0 picocuries per liter (pCi/L).
 Ideally far below.
 These mitigation systems either prevent radon from getting into your home in the first place or simply reduce the radon levels in the home.
 These systems are further divided into either active or passive systems.

-Passive systems are most commonly associated with new construction and can only work well for reducing radon levels if the builder utilizes a radon professional to properly install the system.
-In addition, if the radon levels are extremely high (above 8 pCi/L) then passive systems generally do not move enough radon out of the home in order to make a difference.
+Passive systems are most associated with new construction and can only work well for reducing radon levels if the builder utilizes a radon professional to properly install the system.
+In addition, if the radon levels are extremely high (above 8 pCi/L) then passive systems do not move enough radon out of the home to make a difference.
 National Radon Defense recommends active systems because they work the best at keeping your radon levels very low while ensuring your family is safe from high exposure.

-If you have a passive system, the good news is that a passive system can generally be upgraded to an active system even long after the initial installation.
+If you have a passive system, the good news is that a passive system can be upgraded to an active system even long after the initial installation.

 If you are in the process of building a new home, it’s important to utilize a qualified radon professional to install the active or passive radon system to ensure your radon system is installed correctly.
 If you elect to try a passive system, make sure you test your radon levels after construction to ensure that it’s working.